We always want to be fast at code review..

 A final and great way to reduce the time it takes to review code is by reducing the number of aspects of your checklist that you need to pay attention to.

-Codacy is a tool we built to automate some aspects of your code reviews.
-Codacy checks for code style, best practices and common errors.
+By adding automated code review tools you can automate some aspects of your code reviews such as code style, best practices, and common issues.
 This frees you to only check for what matters.

 Automation lets you be better and save time.
-Combined with the aspects on top, you’re on your way to make sure you don’t spend more time than you have to doing code reviews.
+Combined with the aspects on top, you’re on your way to make sure you don’t spend more time than you have on code reviews.

 Thanks for reading!